ahhkape/digital-garden/_pages/about.md

 permalink: /about
 ---

-*This is an about page.*
+I'm a 21 year old economics student from France.

-Feel free to tell the world about what you love! 😍
+This website is an experiment, to see how I like publishing my notes out in the open